Lazy Array Types#

 ZarrArray#

-Returned when: Reading Zarr stores
+Returned when: Reading Zarr stores (.zarr directories)

-# Zarr directory or collection
+# Zarr store (standard or OME-Zarr)

 arr = mbo.imread("/path/to/data.zarr")